peerdavid/ComeAndGo/README.md

 The requirements of Come & Go are written by the University of Innsbruck during the SE&PM lecture.

 ## Run Come & Go:
+The container is available on dockerhub.
+So the only thing you need is docker installed and an internet connection.
 To run and test Come & Go, you can simply execute the following command on your linux machine:
 ```
 docker run -i -t -p 9000:9000 comeandgo/comeandgo:1.0